MUSC Student Handbook

 The library offers a wide variety of information resources covering all aspects of the health sciences.
 The Library Web provides a gateway to this information.

-The library provides access to a number of biomedical bibliographic databases including MEDLINE (PubMed and Ovid MEDLINE), CINAHL Plus with Full Text, PsycINFO, and SciFinder Web; these require your NetID login and password when you access them from off-campus (except PubMed).
+The library provides access to a number of biomedical bibliographic databases including MEDLINE (PubMed and Ovid MEDLINE), CINAHL Plus with Full Text, PsycINFO, Scopus and SciFinder Web; these require your NetID login and password when you access them from off-campus (except PubMed).
 Free on the Internet health sciences bibliographic databases available include PubMed, RehabData, AgeLine, POPLINE, TOXNET and patent databases.
-There are links to the Library’s eJournal collection in PubMed (only if accessed through the library’s Homepage – NetID required for eJournal access), Ovid Medline, CINAHL and SciFinder Web.
+There are links to the Library’s eJournal collection in PubMed (only if accessed through the library’s Homepage – NetID required for eJournal access), Ovid Medline, CINAHL, PsycINFO, Scopus and SciFinder Web.
+The most heavily used databases are found on the Library Homepage.
+The others can be found in the A-Z list for databases.

-The library provides access to a number of full text resources including DynaMed and UpToDate (overviews of medical diseases), MicroMedex and Lexi-Comp (drug information), Cochrane Library and ACP Journal Club (evidence-based practice), Exam Master (subject review and board preparation tool – Medicine, Pharmacy, Dental Medicine, Nursing and Physician Assistant) and Hands on Health, including GoLocal-SC (consumer health and health services information for South Carolinians).
+The library provides access to a number of full text resources including DynaMed and UpToDate (overviews of medical diseases), Lexicomp (drug information), Cochrane Library and ACP Journal Club (evidence-based practice), Exam Master (subject review and board preparation tool – Medicine, Pharmacy, Dental Medicine, Nursing and Physician Assistant) and Hands on Health, including GoLocal-SC (consumer health and health services information for South Carolinians).
+DynaMed, UpToDate, and Lexicomp are found the Homepage.
+The others can be found on the A-Z list for databases as well as Resources by Subject.

-The reference staff has organized a number of resources by subject, including the basic sciences, clinical medicine, dental medicine, nursing, pharmacy, and the allied health professions.
+The reference staff has organized a number of resources for students and by subject, including the basic sciences, clinical medicine, dental medicine, nursing, pharmacy, and the allied health professions.

 Edweb provides an easy way to access to your Moodle and Blackboard courses as well as other online educational resources such as Procedures Consult, Exam Master, NetAnatomy, Human Anatomy Online and VisualDX.